Which Of The Following Statements Is True About Pain

 The Ethical Considerations of Pain Management

 Pain management is not only a medical issue but also an ethical one.
 Healthcare providers have a responsibility to alleviate suffering and provide compassionate care to patients in pain.
-However, ethical dilemmas can arise in pain management, such as:
+Even so, ethical dilemmas can arise in pain management, such as:

 • Balancing Pain Relief and Addiction Risk: Opioid medications can be effective for pain relief but carry a risk of addiction.
 Healthcare providers must carefully assess the risks and benefits of opioid therapy and monitor patients for signs of misuse or addiction.